blockmatic-icebox/dev-resources/readme.md

 - 🖥 [EOSIO Core](https://github.com/greymass/eosio-core)

-## Functional JavaScript and Web Fundamentals
+## Functional JS and Web Fundamentals

 These are fundamental concepts and knowledge on how the browser and javascript work.
 You need learn this in order to be able to develop javascript applications in a professional way.